leonardr/cce-python/README.md

 * `3-registrations-to-check.ndjson` - The difficult cases.
   These will be handled in the next script.

-* `3-renewals-not-yet-matched.ndjson` - A list of renewals where we
+* `3-renewals-with-no-registrations.ndjson` - A list of renewals where we
   found no corresponding registration.
-These are mostly periodicals and such -- works other than "books proper" -- so their registrations aren't in the dataset.
+These are mostly periodicals and such -- works other than "books proper" -- so although their registrations exist, they aren't in this dataset.

 ## `4-handle-multiple-renewals.py`